Noxy0/Dice-rolling-Discord-Bot/README.md

 ```

 Now the bot are ready and, you can invite it to the server of your choice.
-To start / connect the bot, type the following in the terminal:
+To start / connect the bot, type the following command in the terminal:

 ```
 ts-node index.ts